 Just How Helpful Can Eye Exercises for Nearsightedness Be?

-There are many different causes of myopia and if it’s caused by visual fatigue then eye exercises can be very helpful for you.
+There are many different causes of myopia and, if it’s caused by visual fatigue, eye exercises can be very helpful for you.
 If myopia is either genetic or heredity, eye exercises are going to be less effective.
 However, it doesn’t necessarily mean that exercises won’t have any benefit for your vision.

-Eye exercises can help in a number of different ways:
+Eye exercises can help in a few different ways: